Kanna Delivers Major Brain Health Benefits — From Mood To Cognitive Flexibility*

 Today, kanna is popping back up in mood-boosting teas and some targeted nootropic supplements, and for good reason, too: Its benefits have garnered a compelling body of mechanistic and clinical research, providing science-backed support for diverse aspects of brain health, including executive function, cognitive flexibility, stress resilience, and mood balance.*

 So much so that it's a star ingredient in mbg's newest nootropic supplement, brain guard+.
-In this powerful neuronutrient-powered formula, Sceletium tortuosum is delivered as Zembrin® (the clinically researched, premium form) and in the highest, full-potency dose studied in clinical trials (50 milligrams).
+In this powerful neuronutrient-powered formula, Sceletium tortuosum is delivered as Zembrin® (the clinically researched, premium form).

 The main compounds (i.e., phytonutrient bioactives) in kanna are mesembrine, mesembrenone, mesembrenol, and mesembranol, collectively known as mesembrine alkaloids.